jacodetunde/UFOs/README.md

 ![ufo_sighting3.png](ufo_sighting3.png)
 ## Summary
 Despite how responsive and intuitive this website is, it is just one page website.
 Also, it has no additional links for references.
+This can be improved, by adding additional pages of other articles that has been written on UFOs sightings.
+Images of UFOs can be added to the webpage to aid the understanding of the users of the page who have little understanding about UFOs.